Mars254/Code-Challenge/README.md

-# Shopping LIst
+# Shopping LIst Application 🛍️

-## Name : **Shopping List**

-### Description :This webpage entails shopping list.
-Users can add items to the list, there are two lists for iteams needed and iteams they have, users can also delete an iteam through the x-mark.
+### Description :This is a simple to-do list application built with HTML, CSS, and JavaScript.
+This application allows users to add, delete, and mark tasks as completed.

+### Features :
+- [x] Write the press release
+- [ ] Update the website
+- [ ] Contact the media

 ### System Requirements :
   - Operating system (Windoes 10+, MacOS, Linux, etc.)